luismibaro/java-advanced-oop/Module_2/Defensive_programming-Error_handling/First-The_concept_of_errors_in_programming-Exceptions/README.md

 Errors cannot be handled in an application using exceptions-handling mechanisms.

-## Clases representing Error and Exception:
+## Classes representing Error and Exception:
 [Photo](clases_ErrorException.png)

 Depends when de exception and the error ocurs, can be categorized like: